 The UX designer’s role in the product design process relies on constant measurement and improvement of product usability.
 They conduct research with the user in mind to identify their needs and to find the best design solutions to satisfy those needs.

-Product Designers are the highly-skilled generalists that have their focus more on the business and commercial side.
+You might wonder then what does a Product Designer do?
+Basically, they are the highly-skilled generalists that have their focus more on the business and commercial side.
 It doesn’t’ mean that they don’t care about the users.
 They just analyze how the product can not only serve their needs but also be commercially successful.
 Their main responsibilities are:

 As you can see, the Product Designer has more on their agenda than UX Designer and their role is to work on the end-to-end product.
 Find the solution to all problems while having in mind both business objectives and the users’ needs.